DeveloperSwastik/Data-Structure-Algorithm/README.md

 ## Introduction

 Data structures and algorithms are fundamental concepts in computer science and programming.
-This repository is a collection of implementations of commonly used data structures and algorithms in [programming language].
+This repository is a collection of implementations of commonly used data structures and algorithms in C programming language.
 Whether you're a beginner looking to learn or an experienced developer seeking a quick reference, this repository can be a valuable resource.

 ## Data Structures